Why My Car Dies While Driving And Then Restarts

 6. Faulty Throttle Position Sensor

-A faulty throttle position sensor can cause your car to die while drivingOpens in a new tab.
+A faulty throttle position sensor can cause your car to die while driving and then restart itself.
+The throttle position sensor is attached to the throttle body and measures the movement of the throttle body.

 As you press the gas pedal, the throttle body opens and the sensor tells the main computer how wide the throttle body is open so it knows how much fuel to fire with the fuel injectors.